Find the Facts

 Getting It Right

-Mamone verifies all of the facts in an issue of TFK before it is published.
+Before an issue of TFK is published, Mamone verifies all of the facts included in it.
 How does he do this?
 First, he reads each article.
 He underlines information that can be proven.
-Examples include numbers and historical details.
+Examples include numbers, historical details, and the spelling of proper nouns.
 He then looks for a primary source to confirm the information.
-Primary sources are firsthand accounts.
-They include official websites and autobiographies.
+A primary source is a firsthand account, such as an official website or autobiography.

-If Mamone can’t find a primary source, he’ll look for three secondary sources to confirm a fact.
-Secondary sources describe what a primary source says.
+If Mamone can’t locate a primary source, he’ll look for three secondary sources to confirm a fact.
+Secondary source describe or analyze what a primary source says.
 They include newspaper articles and books.
-Mamone doesn’t rely on every secondary source.
+But Mamone can’t rely on every secondary source he finds.
 He avoids those that are outdated or biased .
-He also skips sources that may not have been fact-checked.
-These include personal blogs.
+He also skips sources that might not have been fact-checked, such as personal blogs.

-Merrill Fabry is also a fact-checker.
-She works for TIME magazine.
-When fact-checking, she pays attention to even the smallest details.
+Merrill Fabry is a fact-checker for TIME magazine.
+She says paying attention to even the smallest details is an important part of the job.
 “For example, if someone writes ‘a stack of books’ in an article, I need to find out if it’s really a ‘stack’ or if it’s just a couple of books,” Fabry says.